Jacob Egharevba: Professional career

 In 1921, Egharevba wrote the draft of his first book, Ekhere vb Itan Edo later known as A Short History of Benin.
 The book was published c.1933 by CMS Press and was very successful.
 His first four publications were in the Edo language, but he switched to English in 1934 due to its widespread use and the effect on commercial appeal.
 He followed his first book with Benin Law and Custom, published in 1934.
 Egharevba's knowledge of Benin history, laws and customs was used in Native Court cases where he served as consultant on Benin traditions.
 Apart from writing books, he contributed articles to newspapers and wrote petitions to the colonial government.
 In 1934, he started a printing press in Benin.

 Egharevba was appointed the curator of the Benin Museum in 1946.
 While working as a curator, he was also a prolific writer, having written 28 books by 1968.
 In 1973, 13 of his works were published in two volumes.

 Works

 Egharevba's most famous work is A Short History of Benin.
 Published in different editions, it has major differences in some paragraphs between the editions.
 His books which documented the oral history and culture of Benin cut across different disciplines but the main content deals with issues, events, institutions, practices and personalities in Benin history.
-A lot of his early writings from 1934 to 1948 dealt with documentation of oral history, folklore and customs to instill moral values in young people.
+A lot of his early writings from 1934 to 1948 dealt with documentation of oral history, folklore and customs to instil moral values in young people.
 Afterwards, he included commentaries about contemporary issues and personalities in Benin history in his writings.
 However, some of the materials are repetitive, re-stating statements from his earlier works.